SWI-Prolog/packages-jpl/docs/index.md

 JPL has been integrated into the full SWI-Prolog distribution starting with version 5.4.x, including binaries for MS-Windows and a Linux RPM.
 Check a high-level overview of its many versions [here](ReleaseNotes.md).

+For the JPL source code please refer to its GitHub repository [here].

+JPL is developed in the GitHub [packges-jpl](https://github.com/SWI-Prolog/packages-jpl) repository withn the [SWI-Prolog](https://github.com/SWI-Prolog) organization.

 ## Objectives